stellar/fca00c-asteroids/README.md

 </details>

-## Competition "Buckets" and Schedule
+## Competition Leaderboards and Schedule

 _Fast, Cheap, and 0ut 0f Control_ is a wild[,][,] experimental take on coding
 competitions.
 Your goal is to submit a working contract that solves a given problem, or performs a given task.
-We will refer to different "buckets" which are being judged.
-Think of these "buckets" as different leaderboards.
-These buckets are:
+We will track results in the following three (3) leaderboards.

-- **Fastest Submission**: In this bucket, the top prizes go to the entrants submitting a complete contract first, second, and so on.
+- **Fastest Submission**: On this leaderboard, the top prizes go to the entrants submitting a complete contract first, second, and so on.
 A good, old-fashioned race!
 - **Smallest WASM**: We want to test the limits of how small these deployed